Joelpillar51/adashi-app/SUPABASE_SETUP.md

 1. Check Supabase logs in the dashboard
 2. Review the [Supabase docs](https://supabase.com/docs)
 3. Check our GitHub issues
+4. Verify all SQL functions were created successfully

+## 📁 SQL Files Reference

+- `sql/create_profiles_table_fixed.sql` - **Use this one** (works without permission errors)
+- `sql/create_profiles_table.sql` - Original version (may cause permission errors)

 ---

-Your Adashi app is now ready with full Supabase authentication! 🎉
+Your Adashi app is now ready with full Supabase authentication and profile management! 🎉